 From the time we’re children, we learn that drug use is bad, and we also learn about what the most dangerous drugs are.
 If you were to ask anyone what they thought was the worst drug out there, they’d probably say heroin.
 This often makes people wonder why so many people are addicted to the drug when it’s common knowledge how dangerous it is.
 Most heroin addicts didn’t begin using heroin as their first drug of choice, and they most likely thought they’d never even try the drug.
 However, with the raging opioid epidemic in this country today, many individuals go straight from prescriptions to heroin abuse.

 The core cause of heroin addiction is prescription drug abuse.
+So it’s easy to see how going from prescriptions to heroin abuse is not that complicated of a gateway.
 Painkillers are one of the world’s biggest problem drugs, and many people don’t realize how the disease of addiction can progress.
 These medications are prescribed for people when they’ve had an injury or a surgery to help them manage pain, but there are also people who turn to the medication as a way to get high.
 The medication works by attaching to opiate receptors in the brain, which helps to block pain while also giving a euphoric effect.

 Those who are prescribed that drug and become addicted start off by abusing the medication.
 They find that the normal dosage that has been prescribed isn’t helping the pain like it used to, or they’re not feeling the same effects that they once did.
 This is the first sign of a dependence to the medication.
 The brain becomes tolerant and begins to crave the substance.
 It makes the person think that the pain is greater than what it is so they will use more.